boetiusj/hugo/content/pages/12-questions-ask-painter.md

 This question will tell you if the painter is informed about the lead issue or if he will downplay it to get the job.
 Lead paint is a reality that is best viewed from an informed perspective - and both the painter and the homeowner should be informed.
 The EPA and the City of Kansas City have good information on their websites about dealing with lead paint.

 It’s best to assume that any paint applied to your house before 1978 contains lead.
 Any sanding should be collected in a HEPA (High Efficiency Particulate Air) filtered vacuum.
 Sanding without HEPA filtration and appropriate breathing protection is a violation of EPA guidelines and OSHA regulations.
-Painters that don’t equip their workers properly are doing wrong by the worker, the homeowner and the environment.

 \* 4.89.
 PROPERLY PAINTED SURFACE:
 A surface uniform in appearance, color, texture, hiding and sheen.
 It is also free of foreign material, lumps, skins, runs, sags, holidays, misses, or insufficient coverage.
 It is also a surface free of drips, spatters, spills or overspray caused by the Painting Contractor’s Association workforce. \[PCA, P1-04\]